-We recently visited for our first time from Christmas to New Year’s and can say without a doubt, we will be going back!
-We have made it a tradition to travel over Christmas break.
+We visited for our first time a few years ago from Christmas to New Year’s and quickly made it our new family tradition for Christmas break.
 In past years, we have done California’s Hwy 1 Road Trip and Asheville, Charleston, and Savannah.

 Our stay in 30A was great for several reasons:

 -Renting a beach house allows our family to spread out.
 Here’s the home we most recently rented from Beach Blue Properties.